Faculty: Copyright in the Classroom

 Copying or communicating short excerpts from a copyright-protected work under this fair dealing policy for the purpose of news reporting, criticism or review should mention the source and, if given in the source, the name of the author or creator of the work.

-For more information, consult the Library's Copyright Guide
+For more information about copyright visit the Library’s Copyright Guide.

 What is permitted under Fair Dealing?